learn-co-curriculum/curriculum-team/issue-handling-process.md

 -- Flatiron Curriculum Team
 ```

-#### Step 5C: Update Curriculum Projects Tracking Board
+#### Step 5C: Update Known Issues Spreadsheet

-Finally, visit the [Trello for Curriculum Projects][trello].
-Find the card for
-this repo in "REPORTED ISSUES IN GH REPOS."
-Follow the UPDATE FLAG RANKINGS on
-this card.
-The card _should_ have been created as part of Step 6 by a previous
-contributor...but if not, help their oversight :).
+If a new problem was added, visit the [Known Issues Spreadsheet] and create an entry describing the new problem.
+The definitions for `Cost to Fix`, `Impact of Fix` and `Urgency` can be found here: [Known Issues Spreadsheet Ratings].

 You're done!